-It's easy to bleach clothes white, but before you get started, there are a few things you need to know.
-Using bleach to lighten or remove the color from fabric is an ideal way to cold-water dye or tie-dye certain materials.
-But never forget that chlorine bleach is a strong chemical that requires special handling.
-Here's what you need to be careful when using it, even in small amounts.
+Using bleach to whiten or remove color from fabric is an ideal way to cold-water dye or tie-dye certain materials.
+However, never forget that chlorine bleach is a strong chemical that requires special handling.
+Here's what you need to know about bleaching clothing white.

-Chlorine bleach is a very potent chemical with toxic fumes which can stain wood floors and carpeting, so work outdoors if at all possible.
+Chlorine bleach is a potent chemical with toxic fumes that can stain wood floors and carpeting, so work outdoors if at all possible.
 If an outdoor workspace isn't available, at least work in a well-ventilated area.
 Wear rubber gloves and an apron; skin contact with bleach can cause chemical burns.

 Try Dip-Dyeing First

-You may need to experiment with the strength of bleach that best fits your purposes.
-Try using one part bleach to four or five parts water.
-Always dilute the bleach as straight bleach can damage clothing, irritate your skin, and ruin the other clothes in your next few wash cycles.
+You might need to experiment with the strength of bleach that best fits your purposes.
+Try using 1 part bleach to 4 or 5 parts water.
+Always dilute the bleach, as straight bleach can damage clothing, irritate your skin, and ruin the other clothes in your next few wash cycles.

 Leave your clothing submerged in the bleach solution for at least five minutes.
-Check it every minute to see if it has lightened to your liking.
+Check it every minute to see whether it has lightened to your liking.
 Keep in mind that the color will be a shade or two lighter when it is dry.

 Bleach Dyeing Via Spray